meru3012375/kathykatt/README.md

-- 👋 Hi, I’m @kathykatt
+- 👋 Hi, I’m @kathykatt ,from Manila, Philippines
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning how to build and develop websites
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning coding or on a Coding Bootcamp
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing sites with Developers and Partners
-- 📫 How to reach me ...
+- 📫 How to reach me: email me @ kathy.katt12@gmail.com

 <!---
 kathykatt/kathykatt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.